 If you experience or see a Code of Conduct violation, follow these steps:

-- Let the person know that what they did is not appropriate and ask them to stop, if you feel comfortable doing so.
+- Let the person know that what was done was not appropriate and ask the individual to stop the behavior, if you feel comfortable doing so.
 That person should immediately stop the behavior and correct the issue.